codelucas/codelucas.com/_posts/2012-12-20-euler-problem-16-creative-arrays.md

 In the below example, we will solve this in Java.
 A common initial approach to this problem involves trying to compute 2^1000, storing the value as a number, and then converting the number into a string and adding each digit one by one.
 However, this won't work for most compiled langauges.
 Remember that the primitive data types `long` or `double` are 8 bytes, (64 bits).
 We are left at a 2^63-1 max number if signed.
 2^1000 will greatly exceed the storage space within a double or a long.

 However!
-We can pre-allocate a bunch of room in an array, and manually <u>build</u> the number 2^1000 within the array, with each array index slot holding **one** digit.
+We can pre-allocate a bunch of room in an array, and manually build the number 2^1000 within the array, with each array index slot holding **one** digit.
 For example, instead of
 `long var1 = 100;`
 we would have
 `int[] var1 = {0, 0, 1};`